Friday, February 14, 2025

 • June 1916: My grandfather, Frank, 22, and my grandmother, Gertrude Sealy, 23, who hailed from Gerry, married in Jamestown.

-Then there was a funeral.
+Finally, there was a funeral.

 • February 14, 1920: Margaret's husband, Charles, died in Dayton.
-Margaret is left a widow.
+Margaret was left a widow.

 (See The Barber School Mystery, posted July 12, 2021, for more details about these events.)

-The map shows Scott & Kilburn locations in Chautauqua and Cattaraugus Counties.
+My red dots mark Scott & Kilburn locations in Chautauqua and Cattaraugus Counties.

 (Google Maps)